rebuild – after covidrecover after covid

 Plan a body coaching session, then we will quietly build up more intensive moments of movement in and/or outside the cabin.
 We do of course take into account the balance of the tax and the taxability.
 We have created special exercise programs.
 Ask the coaches about it!

-Recovery with nutrition
+Recovery from covid with nutrition

 After a period of severe illness, the body needs sufficient building materials to be able to recover.
 Proteins are especially important.
 Proteins are an important building block for our body.
 Muscles are made up of proteins.
 In times of energy shortage, muscles are the first to be used and used as fuel.
 Because in periods of illness there is an increased energy requirement, but often a reduced energy intake, an energy deficit can arise.
 The body then breaks down muscles.
 This is one of the reasons why you often feel lower in energy after a period of illness.
 In addition, a body must replenish reserves after a period of illness.
 The body needs nutrients and time to fully recover.
 You can get the best nutrients from whole, unprocessed foods.